-If you roll over from another complying taxed superannuation fund, the Trustee's current practice for members with cover through a Zurich Wealth Protection or Zurich Active policy is to pass on the benefit of the tax deduction available for premiums, by reducing the rollover amount required to cover the premium due by 15%.
-For example, if the premium due (including management fee and stamp duty) is \$1000 and the value of the tax deduction is \$150, the portion of the premium to be paid by the partial rollover is reduced to \$850, resulting in a 15% reduction for you.
+If you roll over from another complying taxed superannuation fund, the Trustee's current practice for members with cover through a Zurich Wealth Protection or Zurich Active policy is to pass on the benefit of the tax deduction available for premiums, by reducing the rollover amount required by 15%.
+For example, if the premium due (including management fee and stamp duty) is \$1,000 and the value of the tax deduction is \$150, the portion of the premium to be paid by the partial rollover is reduced to \$850.
+The result is that the premium you pay is reduced by 15%.
 You will be notified of the reduced amount required before the partial rollover request is sent to your nominated fund.
-Any changes to this practice will be communicated to you with advance notice.
+Notice will be given to you if this practice changes.
 As the provision of this reduction relies on the Trustee exercising its discretion, the Trustee may reduce or cease applying this reduction at any time in the future where the Trustee considers it appropriate to do so.

 The Trustee is unable to accept rollovers that have an untaxed element.
-You should check if your nominated super fund is an untaxed fund before arranging a rollover.
+You should check if your nominated superannuation fund is an untaxed fund before arranging a rollover.